Stephen Harrison B.Sc. (Hons), M.Sc., MBCS, CITP

 There are three main types of PSU:-

-Next we look at the types of cables to conisder for your computer toolkit.
+Next, we look at the types of cables to consider for your computer toolkit.

-If you think about all the different types of cables, for different purposes, and with different connectors, there is no way you cold carry all of them around in your computer toolkit.
+If you think about all the different types of cables, for different purposes, and with different connectors, there is no way you could carry all of them around in your computer toolkit.

 IEC cables, or power cables, are a must.
 You don't need to know what the connectors are technically called, but 3-pin kettle plugs with 13A fuses are fairy standard for most desktop devices.